 Defending His Turf

-With two blustery male cats in the same house, they’re bound to encounter some territory battles.
-Maybe Buster thinks Rocky is stealing his toys, scarfing his food, or taking over the prime sleeping spot.
-To put the marauder in his place, Buster engages in a vigorous round of play fighting.
+With two blustery male cats in the same house, territory battles are inevitable.
+Perhaps Buster perceives that Rocky is encroaching on his toys, devouring his food, or usurping the best sleeping spot.
+To establish dominance, Buster might initiate what appears to be a vigorous round of play, but it’s worth considering whether your cats are playing or fighting.

 When to Referee